vranki/hemppa/README.md

 Bot management commands.

-* !bot version - print version of the bot
+* !bot version - print version and uptime of the bot
 * !bot quit - quit the bot process (Must be done as bot owner)
+* !bot reload - reload all bot modules  (Must be done as bot owner)
+* !bot stats - show statistics on matrix users seen by bot

 ### Help